Metroid: Samus Returns Review

 Developed by MercurySteam - known for the Castlevania: Lords of Shadow series - Metroid: Samus Returns is a reimagining of the 1992 Game Boy classic Metroid II: Return of Samus, and follows on from the original Metroid title.
 The Galactic Federation sends a squadron of elite soldiers to the Metroid homeworld of SR388 to investigate the alien lifeforms, but they never return.
 Seeing the threat that Metroids pose to the galaxy, the Federation decides to send Samus to the planet to hunt down and eradicate all Metroids once and for all.
 While the plotline is a little basic in today’s gaming market, and it does get a little repetitive near the end, this is all the original and remake share; for all intents and purposes, Metroid: Samus Returns should be considered as a new standalone 2D entry into the series.

-In a year when Breath of the Wild radically revamped the Zelda series, it’s a little surprising for Nintendo to release a Metroid title that, despite a few tweaks, doesn’t do anything revolutionary, and is better for it.
+Considering Nintendo are masters at revamping and adapting their IPs, it’s a little surprising for Nintendo to release a Metroid title in 2017 that, despite a few tweaks, doesn’t do anything revolutionary, and is better for it.
 Metroid: Samus Returns may technically be a 3D title, but it boasts the same 2D platforming gameplay we’ve come to know and love.
 As you progress deeper into the depths of SR388, you’ll discover new powerups and weapons which allow you to unlock special doors, expand your stockpile of missiles and energy, and increase your resistance to the environment and its inhabitants.
 Traditional power-ups such as the Super Missiles and Powerbombs are present, but there are a selection of new weapons and upgrades to hunt down.
 What’s more, the inclusion of regular teleportation systems throughout makes backtracking between areas to unlock that door you discovered a few hours back a much more enjoyable and streamlined experience.

 While Metroid: Samus Returns returns to the series’ roots with traditional gameplay and upgrades, the title also introduces four new Aeion abilities.
 The Scan Pulse is the first of these and allows Samus to easily discover hidden pathways and secrets.
 The Scan Pulse caused controversy amongst hardcore fans when it was announced pre-launch, but the game doesn’t require it for completion, so you can ignore it if you wish.
 We won’t spoil the other three Aeion abilities, but we found ourselves using them much more than we initially thought we would.